Preventing Drain and Sewer Clogs with Camera Inspection

 - It can prevent future problems.
 A camera inspection can reveal a lot more than a stubborn clog or leak.
 PLumbers can catch other issues in your plumbing, such as cracks, pests, and other damages.

-Signs You Need a Camera Inspection
+Signs You Need Your Pipes Examined

 - Pests.
 An increase of creepy crawlies and critters is never a good sign.
 If your home is visited by these unwelcome pests, they may be coming from a fault in your sewer line.
 Cockroaches and rats can squeeze through even the smallest of cracks, so call a professional as soon as you see these pests.